chrismurphy5/ZTF/README.md

-Chris Murphy, Physics major at the University of the Virgin Islands. christopher.murphy@uvi.edu
+Chris Murphy, Physics major at the University of the Virgin Islands

+christopher.murphy@students.uvi.edu